-This is a highly competitive research mentoring program that offers a unique opportunity for students to participate in real laboratory research while still at the undergraduate level.
-Students and cancer research center-affiliated faculty complete the CRA application together, proposing a project that involves the student in the faculty mentor’s research and lab team.
-The students who are selected for the program and fulfill their research commitments receive $1,000 near the end of the spring semester.
-Each faculty mentor also receives a $1,000 award per student to support project expenses.
+This competitive research mentoring program offers a unique opportunity for undergraduate students to participate in real laboratory research.
+Students and JCRC faculty members apply together, proposing a project that involves the student in the research team.
+Participants who fulfill their research commitments get a $1,500 award in the spring.
 Learn more and apply here.

 Heart Research Awards

-These awards are presented to one or more faculty members to support graduate student research on heart development, function, or disease.
-This award is given periodically based on an endowment established for this specific purpose.
+These awards are presented to one or more faculty members to support graduate student research on heart development, function or disease.
 Learn more and apply here.

 Research Opportunities at Other Institutions